 Future experiments

-To evaluate the previously identified genes that are critical for second-order conditioning we will examine if the functional knockout of them will disrupt second-order memory consolidation.
+To evaluate the previously identified genes that are critical for second-order conditioning, we will examine if the functional knockout of them will disrupt second-order memory consolidation.
 This will elucidate the gene expression pattern underlying memory updating at the level of transcriptome.

-The next set of experiments will be focused on looking for the epigenetic mechanisms of gene expression regulation in both first and second order conditioning.
-Specifically, the methylation status of previously identified genes promoters will be examined via bisulphite PCR.
-The main aim of this experiment is to identify differences in patterns of DNA methylation of genes of interest after first and second-order conditioning.
+The next set of experiments will be focused on looking for the epigenetic mechanisms of gene expression regulation in both first- and second-order conditioning.
+Specifically, the methylation status of previously identified gene promoters will be examined via bisulphite PCR.
+The main aim of this experiment is to identify differences in patterns of DNA methylation of genes of interest after first- and second-order conditioning.
 The subsequent experiments will determine if those differences in DNA methylation are linked to CaMKII/IV pathways.

 Timeline